Skip to content

 return;

 This is the core of debouncing.
-Three checks correspond to three scenarios:
+Three judgments correspond to three situations:

-Scenario 3: Signal remains high and has been stable for debounce_ms.
+Situation 3: Signal remains high, and has been stable for debounce_time_.
 Press confirmed!
-Update the stable state, transition to Pressed, and trigger the Pressed event.
+Update the stable state, jump to Pressed, and trigger the Pressed event.

-The order of these three checks is critical.
-We check for bounce first (Scenario 1), then check for return to low (Scenario 2), and finally check for timeout confirmation (Scenario 3).
-This order ensures:
+The order of these three judgments is critical.
+Check for bounce (Situation 1) first, then check for return to low (Situation 2), and finally check for timeout confirmation (Situation 3).
+This order ensures that:

-• If the signal clearly returns to the initial level, we abort immediately (without waiting for timeout)
+• If the signal clearly returns to the initial level, we give up immediately (without waiting for timeout).

-• Confirmation only happens when the signal remains stable
+• Confirmation happens only when it remains stable.

 cpp